-The Office of Chief Counsel consists of five sections which provide extensive legal, investigative and hearing services to the Department.
+The Office of Chief Counsel consists of eight sections which provide extensive legal, investigative and hearing services to the Department.

 The Appeals and Hearings Section provides administrative hearings for the appeal of adverse agency actions.
 Appeals may concern Child Maltreatment, SNAP, TEA, Medicaid, Fraud, Intentional Program Violations, Estate Recovery, Adult Protection and a variety of other areas.